Believe it or not, taxes for bloggers are pretty straightforward and easy to manage.

 Here are the two tools I’ve used to help manage my own taxes as a blogger throughout the years, making the process of managing my entire business a lot simpler.

-1. Quickbooks Self-Employed (My Go-To Tax Tool for Bloggers)
+2. Quickbooks Self-Employed (My Personal Tax Tool for Bloggers)

 Quickbooks Self-Employed is what I use to keep track of the taxes for my own blog business—and it’s been absolutely essential to keeping me up to speed.
 It’s extremely affordable (starting at $1/mo for the first 12 months), easy to connect with your bank accounts & start using to better keep track of your income and expenses.
 Some of their most used features include things like: